TristanD7854/LolTimerApp/Roadmap.md

 -manage errors from api calls [like that](https://www.tektutorialshub.com/angular/angular-http-error-handling/)

 -routing for /game/summonerName.
 Back button.
+Header with Help page and Home

+-search css software/website/something to help.
+Use it.

 -display game length